Top Menu

 This post is sponsored by The Home Depot.

-My last post about the mini-makeover done in this room was all about the wall design.
+My last post about the mini-makeover in this room focused on the wall design.
 You can check that post right here.
 Today, I'm giving you all the details about the desk, the built-in desk.

 As I stated in the previous post, I've been using this room, the original dining room, as my office.
-Although, I kept a table as a desk and it also doubles as a dining table when having guests.
+Although I kept a table as a desk, it also doubles as a dining table when having guests.

 The built-in bench was the only item that was working for us in this configuration.
 I loved how it looked, but my kids didn't enjoy that bench for long.
 They felt trapped there. :D